-A professional genealogist once told me that many trees on the internet aren’t worth the paper it would take to print them.
+A professional genealogist once told me that most trees on the internet aren’t worth the paper it would take to print them.
 She said the most serious mistake a rookie can make is to use information from someone else’s tree without confirming it.
 Her advice was too late for me: I had already learned that lesson the hard way.

 When I was a still a beginning family history researcher, I sent a chart for one of my lines to the administrator of the Graves Family Association website at his request.
 The chart included information I had obtained from other researchers on the identity of my early Graves ancestors.
 Unfortunately, I had not confirmed the information with my own research.

 I wish I had remembered that before I forwarded the chart.
 Ken Graves, the website administrator, replied with a blistering email excoriating me for perpetuating a fiction that serious researchers had long ago discarded.
-My screen and my red face were both too hot to touch when I read that email.
+My screen and my red face were both too hot to touch when I read that nasty email.

 We all make mistakes, even if we don’t naïvely adopt someone else’s data.
 Original records are incomplete or the courthouse burned down entirely.
 The handwriting in films of original records is faded, blurred, or indecipherable.
-Our ancestors recycled the same given names ad nauseam, producing an error called “same name confusion.”
+Our ancestors recycled the same given names ad nauseam, producing a frequent error called “same name confusion.”
 Other mistakes are probably caused by the occasionally unwarranted aura of accuracy enjoyed by books and journals.
 Some mistakes are just plain ol’ carelessness.

 Here’s an example: Robert Rankin who died in 1795 in Guilford Co., NC

 The problem is that Old Robert and Rebecca’s son George died in 1760 – thirty-five years before some Robert Rankin wrote his 1795 will.
+Presumably, Robert the testator in the 1795 will was devising land to a flesh-and-blood son George, not someone who had been dead for several decades.

 Guilford is also rough sledding because there were three Rankin “patriarchs” in Guilford: (1) John Rankin (1736-1814) who married Hannah Carson and who is a proved son of Joseph Rankin of Delaware; (2) John’s brother William Rankin (1744-1804), who married Jane Chambers; and (3) Old Robert Rankin and his wife Rebecca, who came to Pennsylvania from Letterkenny Parish, County Donegal, Ireland about 1750 and moved a few years later to the part of Rowan County that became Guilford.